 Many forces forge our character.
 We are surrounded and bombarded by daily exposures to pressures and blessings.
-However, we’re not a blank slate written on by experiences, but we also aren’t immune from the damaging forces.
+However, we’re not a blank slate only formed by experience.
+Both experience and self-determination combine in the ultimate creation of self.
 Life impacts our becoming from many fronts.
 We are free to choose; but not completely.
-Life isn’t directed by unfettered freewill.
-Biological givens and learning experience structure the building blocks of feelings, motivations and social development.
-Surrounding by the blasting of determining forces, we grow.
+Life isn’t created through unfettered freewill.
+Biological givens combine with experiential learning, becoming the building blocks of feelings, motivations and social development.
+Surrounded by the blasts of determining forces, we our challenged to grow.
 Scantly armed with consciousness, we defend against the creating powers of life.
-The magical emergence of consciousness gives humans an orchestrating power to deflect, change and refuse otherwise unmovable forces.
+The magical emergence of consciousness gave humans an orchestrating power to deflect, change and refuse otherwise unmovable forces.
 We become autonomous agents.

 The surrounding environment pushes and pulls our souls.
-As children we are vulnerable, the elements unknowingly choke our nurture our development, boosting or delaying our progression.
-We’ll never know the complexity of experience, most impacts go unnoticed, slightly changing trajectories.
-Other forces are so salient and life changing, we can’t ignore.
+As children we were vulnerable, the surrounding elements unknowingly choked or nurtured our development, boosting or delaying progression.
+We’ll never know the full complexity of experience, most impacts go unnoticed, slightly changing trajectories.
+Other forces are salient and life changing.

-Like the poor animals that needlessly endured shocks when escape was possible, we also can be conditioned to endure unneeded pain, ignoring the glorious opportunities available.
+Like the poor animals that needlessly endured shocks, we become conditioned to endure unneeded pain, ignoring glorious opportunities.
 We passively cope when we have ample means to escape.

-At times, we’re all guilty.
+We’re all guilty.
 We suffer because we blindly continue to do the same things we always have done.
-Some suffering is necessary, endured with a purpose.
-Other times, our suffering has no value.
+Some suffering is necessary, we endure with a purpose.
+Other times, however, our suffering has no value.
 We become accustom to destructive relationships, unhealthy bodies, underpaying jobs and purposeless evenings—we suffer.
-We postpone dreams for a meaningless present.
+We postpone actions towards our dreams, dwelling in a meaningless present.
 We learn to be helpless to the present conditions of our life, quietly we acquiesce for less than the richness available for the cost of a few simple and notable changes.

-Human growth isn’t a singular achievement—a single moment in time.
-Small changes impact many areas, exposing other weaknesses to address.
-Past behaviors are often incompatible with new paths and new choices.
+Growth isn’t a singular achievement—a single moment in time.
+Small changes impact many areas, inviting new opportunities and exposing previously overlooked flaws.
+We discover past comforts that are incompatible with our new paths.
 The simple fix of a small change slowly morphs into a complex make-over.
-But if we continue, fumbling through the newness with patience, adjusting other areas in need, we adapt to the newness—the better life.
-Our efforts become habits, opening opportunities, trimming anxieties, and blessing our futures.
-We’ve learned self-efficacy, building confidence in our resilience and empowerment.
+But if we continue, fumbling through the newness with patience, adjusting other areas in need, we adapt to the newness—discovering a better life.
+Our efforts slowly become habits, opening opportunities, trimming anxieties, and blessing our futures.
+Through mindful and purposeful change, we discover self-efficacy, building confidence in our resilience and empowerment.
 We set a new trajectory for our lives.
-The once awkward behaviors fuse with our character, fully integrating healthy action, creating a better person and a promising future.
+The once awkward behaviors fuse with our character, integrating new healthy action, and creating a better person and a promising future.